East Bay Intensive Study Group —

 At the conclusion of this course, participants will be able to:

-Discuss the central concepts in psychoanalytic thinking about the mind-body continuum and how those can be used as a lens for understanding the eating disordered patients’ struggle.
+- Discuss the central concepts of psychoanalytic thinking about the genesis of depression and melancholia and how this can be used as a lens for understanding the early experiences of love or its absence that induce suffering with which patients struggle.

 Deborah Melman, Ph.D., is on the faculty at the Wright Institute, PINC, and SFCP.